Islamization of the Sudan region: The Arabs

 Acceptance of the Baqt did not indicate Nubian submission to the Arabs; however, the treaty did impose conditions for Arab friendship that eventually permitted Arabs to achieve a privileged position in Nubia.
 Arab merchants established markets in Nubian towns to facilitate the exchange of grain and slaves.
 Arab engineers supervised the operation of mines east of the Nile in which they used slave labor to extract gold and emeralds.
 Muslim pilgrims en route to Mecca traveled across the Red Sea on ferries from Aydhab and Suakin, ports that also received cargoes bound from India to Egypt.

-Traditional genealogies trace the ancestry of the Nile Valley's area of Sudan mixed population to Arab tribes that migrated into the region during this period.
+Traditional genealogies trace the ancestry of the Nile Valley's mixed population to Arab tribes that migrated into the region during this period.
 Even many non-Arabic-speaking groups claim descent from Arab forebears.
 The two most important Arabic-speaking groups to emerge in Nubia were the Ja'alin and the Juhaynah.
 Both showed physical continuity with the indigenous pre-Islamic population.
 The former claimed descent from the Quraysh, the Prophet Muhammad's tribe.
 Historically, the Ja'ali have been involved in the slave trade, making up an important subsection of the nomadic, slave trading jallaba, along with other tribes such as the Danagla.
 The nomadic Juhayna comprised a family of tribes that included the Kababish, Baqqara, and Shukriya.
 They were descended from Arabs who migrated after the 13th century into an area that extended from the savanna and semi-desert west of the Nile to the Abyssinian foothills east of the Blue Nile.
 Both groups formed a series of tribal shaykhdoms that succeeded the crumbling Christian Nubian kingdoms, and were in frequent conflict with one another and with neighboring non-Arabs.
-In some instances, as among the Beja, the indigenous people absorbed Arab migrants who settled among them.
+In some instances, such as with the Beja, the indigenous people absorbed Arab migrants who settled among them.
 Beja ruling families later derived their legitimacy from their claims of Arab ancestry.